cooolgamer/Custom-Homemenu-3DS/README.md

 # Custom Homemenu 3DS
 NOTE: By installing this, you CAN'T boot on original firmware (OFW).
 You need to uninstall it for booting on OFW!
-## Suported Versions:
+## Supported Versions:
-Only suport EUR and USA on Old/New 3DS on < 11.14 (11.14 work)
+Only support EUR and USA on Old/New 3DS on < 11.14 (11.14 work)
 ## What changed?
 What is modified?
 # V2
 * Changed cursors (inspired of old homemenu)